dbanalyticsco/dbanalytics.co/content/posts/looker-pdt-to-dbt-part-one.md

 The **first** is in inability to [build PDTs incrementally](https://discourse.looker.com/t/incremental-pdts/7620).

  Imagine you've recently set up Heap, Segment, Snowplow or some other solution for event tracking.
+You build a PDT that turns these events into page views.
 Initially, you've only got a few days of data, then a few weeks, then a few months.
 Every time your PDT needs to rebuild, it rebuilds the _whole_ data set.
 Your data from day one hasn't changed, but it has to be included in the data that gets refreshed.
 Gradually, this causes the model to rebuild more and more slowly, frustrating your end users who just want to know how many times people viewed the product page for your new special flying mattress yesterday.

 With dbt, you can build models incrementally, only building or rebuilding the rows that have been created or changed since you last ran the model.
 This can substantially speed up the build of your models.
 It will also greatly reduce the load on your database when the models build, allowing other queries to be served more quickly.